keys-pub/website/docs/specs/user.md

 # User

-A user is an account on another service (like Github or Twitter) linked to a key with a signed [statement](sigchain.md#Statement) in a [sigchain](sigchain.md).
+A user is an account on another service (like Github, Twitter, Reddit, etc) linked to a key with a signed [statement](sigchain.md#Statement) in a [sigchain](sigchain.md).

 This allows others to search and verify a key as belonging to an identity on another service.